History of the “Ring”

 Contact Ted Maciurzynski at the above phone number to find out the cost of a ring (14k white or yellow gold =$150.00 & 18k white or yellow gold = $210.00)

 They will ask you to send the following information to their store:

-3) a money order for the cost of the ring plus a shipping cost
+- An E-Transfer for the cost of the ring plus a shipping cost.

 Recognition of the “Ring”